royredman4/SI-Sessions/CPSC-121/Readme.md

 5. Functions with returns, functions with references
 6. Structs
 7. Templates
-8. Arrays, Sorting
+8. Arrays
-9. Sorting and Searching
+9. Sorting and Searching with Arrays
 10. Pointers, Dynamic Allocation
 11. Classes
 12. Inheritance